Business Operating Grants

 3

-No, you are not able to apply if the business is not headquartered/located in one of the 15 towns in Middlesex County, Connecticut, and owned by a Connecticut resident.
+No, you are not able to apply if the business is not headquartered/located in one of the 15 towns in Middlesex County, Connecticut.

 L